schmaustech/ceph-on-hosted-cluster-blog/README.md

 Server Version: version.Info{GitVersion:"v0.53.2-93-g1450e4176", GitCommit:"1450e4176c568598538962d7243c2a0dffa7cfa9", GitTreeState:"clean", BuildDate:"2022-08-23T19:01:40Z", GoVersion:"go1.18.1", Compiler:"gc", Platform:"linux/amd64"}
 ~~~

+Now let's use the virtctl command to start our virtual machine on the hosted cluster.

 ~~~bash
 $ virtctl start rhel9
 VM rhel9 was scheduled to start
 ~~~

+And just to validate we can use the following oc command to see that indeed the virtual machine is running and in a ready state.

 ~~~bash
 $ oc get virtualmachines -n default